Wireless Optogenetics for Freely Moving Animals

 Single optic fiber: lightweight and robust enough to be inserted without a guide cannula.

-LED probe without optic fiber: For brain surface stimulation.
+LED probe without optic fiber: Flat window for brain surface stimulation.

 Two colors LED optic fiber: Two independently controlled LEDs are attached to two 250 μm fibers bundled together.

 Bilateral LED optic fiber: for bilateral stimulation.

 Two-color Bilateral LED optic fiber: for bilateral stimulation and inhibition.